-Where required, an Environmental Impact Assessment (EIA) accompanies a planning application and informs the local authority, developer, statutory and non-statutory consultees of the likely effects of a new development on the environment.
+Where required, an Environmental Impact Assessment (EIA) accompanies a planning application and informs the planning authority, developer, statutory and non-statutory consultees of the likely effects of a new development on the environment.

-An EIA is only a statutory requirement for wind and solar energy proposals where the proposal is likely to have significant effects on the environment, under (currently) the Town and County Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999.
+An EIA is only a statutory requirement for wind and solar energy proposals where the proposal is likely to have significant effects on the environment, under (currently) the Town and County Planning (Environmental Impact Assessment) (Wales) Regulations 2017.

-EIA is a key procedure, important for informing the Local Authorities and statutory and non-statutory consultees of the likely effects of a new development on the environment.
+EIA is a key procedure, important for informing the planning authority and statutory and non-statutory consultees of the likely effects of a new development on the environment.
 An EIA considers all potential impacts of the development on the surrounding environment, including ecology, ornithology, noise, visual, communications, shadow flicker, archaeology, water, land, soil and biodiversity.
 The EIA also considers any environmental benefits such as the reductions in emissions, and improvements to biodiversity or habitats.

 Not only does the EIA assess environmental impacts of the proposed development on the surrounding built and natural environment, but also the social and economic impacts.
-Further information on EIA can be found in Appendix 3 of the following guidance Examining Local Development Plans (gov.wales).
+Further information on EIA can be found in Appendix 3 of the following guidance: Environmental Impact Assessment - GOV.UK (www.gov.uk).